 The answers change over time, so developers have devised practical solutions such as fallbacks and "polyfills" (which will be further explained later).
 These can make content useable in both older browsers and in the latest browsers.
 In this article, rather than focus on the state of HTML5 standardization, I explore some resources that can help developers start using Open Web Platform technology today.
 These resources provide the "what and how" for using HTML5 now, complement the standards, and ultimately help accelerate deployment.

 How does a busy developer keep up with current feature support, and which fallbacks and polyfills (if any) are available?
 I put together a site, platform.html5.org, that acts as a dashboard for keeping you up-to-date about the set of technologies that constitute the Web platform.
-(It's backed by a github repository, and I encourage you to help maintain it by forking the repo and sending pull requests with proposed updates.)
+(It's backed by a github repository, and I encourage you to help maintain it by sending pull requests with proposed updates.)

 The site groups technologies into categories such as graphics and typography, media, and storage.
 Icons on the site indicate the level of maturity of each feature.
 A green flag indicates that a feature is ready to use.
 A yellow lighting bolt means "use with caution."
 However, these are minimal indicators; to get a true picture of the readiness of a feature, you need to follow the helpful links that are provided.
 Each technology links to the specification that defines it as well as other helpful links to sites such as: